kinjames/demon-slayer/README.md

 # Demon Slayer Fan Page

-This is a Demon Slayer Fan Page for all Demon Slayer lovers.
+This is a Demon Slayer Fan Page for all Demon Slayer lovers.It consist of a homepage that contains a blurb that talk about Demon Slayer.

 ## Features